White Sox vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the White Sox have a record of 1-6.
+- In eight games as the underdog over the last 10 matchups, the White Sox have posted a mark of 2-6.

-- When it comes to the over/under, the White Sox and their foes are 4-6-0 in their last 10 contests.
+- When it comes to the total, the White Sox and their opponents are 4-6-0 in their previous 10 games.

-- The last 10 White Sox games have not had a runline posted by bookmakers.
+- The last 10 White Sox games have not had a runline set by oddsmakers.

 White Sox Betting Records & Stats

-- The White Sox have been chosen as underdogs in 104 games this year and have walked away with the win 33 times (31.7%) in those games.
+- The White Sox have come away with 34 wins in the 105 contests they have been listed as the underdogs in this season.

-- Chicago has entered 43 games this season as the underdog by +125 or more and is 12-31 in those contests.
+- Chicago is 9-24 this season when entering a game as the underdog by +135 or more on the moneyline.

-- The White Sox have an implied victory probability of 44.4% according to the moneyline set by sportsbooks for this matchup.
+- Sportsbooks have implied with the moneyline set for this matchup that the White Sox have a 42.6% chance of pulling out a win.

-- Chicago's games have gone over the total in 68 of its 152 chances.
+- So far this season, Chicago and its opponents have hit the over in 68 of its 153 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!